yuriatgoogle/stackdriver-k8s/README.md

 ## How to use this repository

-Follow the instructions in the codelab!
+Follow the instructions in the Qwiklab - Qwiklab link TBD.